ff0000-ad-tech/wp-creative-server/README.md

 ## Technical Overview

 The Webpack scripts are independent of Creative Server.
-They communicate with Creative Server's REST API via https://github.com/ff0000-ad-tech/wp-process-manager.
-Creative Server data is a proxy of the file-system; state is maintained by the Express/NodeJS runtime in the backend.
-State is then made available to the React/Redux view via RPC on-demand, providing lowest-latency indication of:
+They run as their own process & communicate with Creative Server's REST API via https://github.com/ff0000-ad-tech/wp-process-manager.
+Otherwise, Creative Server data is a proxy of the file-system, the only source of truth.
+Persistant state is maintained by `profile.json`, `plugins.json`, and the like.
+Said state is then acquired by the Express/NodeJS runtime and is made available to the React/Redux view via RPC, on-demand, providing low-latency indication of:

 1.  busy-state
 2.  error-state